vintasoftware/django-zombodb/README.rst

 Running Tests
 -------------

-You need to have ElasticSearch and Postgres instances running on default ports.
+You need to have Elasticsearch and Postgres instances running on default ports.
 Then just:

 ::